SquareBracketAssociates/Booklet-Graphics/Chapters/toplo/skinningAWidget.md

 ## Skinning a simple widget

-In this chapter we will show how we can take the simple input widget developed in a previous chapter and make it skinnable.
+In this chapter we show how we can take the simple input widget developed in a previous chapter and make it skinnable.

+In a first period, we will focus on what is called raw skins.
+The idea behind raw skins are that we define classes with states and methods to define the behavior of a skin in a given theme.
+At the end of this chapter we will see that we can also skin widgets using stylesheets following the spirit of CSS.

+The outline of this chapter is then: first we show that we can extend a theme and define a skin.
+Then in a second time we show that we can define an autonomous theme.
+Finally we will show that we can use stylesheet

 Remember that we want to create a widget as shown in Figure *@inputFinalSkin@*.

 ![An integer input widget. % anchor=inputFinalSkin&width=50](figures/input.png )

 ### Getting started